 - Dali foods (soy milk)

 - Lulu (almond milk)

-Even if they are all Chinese, it doesn’t mean that there are not opportunity for foreign brands.
-On the contrary, there are a lot of them, however foreign brands should focus their marketing strategies on localization and branding to succeed in the Chinese market.
+Even if they are all Chinese, it doesn’t mean that there is no opportunity for foreign brands.
+On the contrary, there are a lot of them, however, foreign brands should focus their marketing strategies on localization and branding to succeed in the Chinese market.

 How are these companies leading the Chinese plant-based milk market?